 OK, I have to admit it took me several viewings to come to fully appreciate the timeless classic that is “A Christmas Story.”
-I didn’t like it at first because I thought it was too saccharine, but came to understand the sublime (and not so sublime) details of a child’s Christmas wishes for a single gift and all the accompanying run up to the big day.
-The Christmas season gets started earlier and earlier each year (some stores open now on Thanksgiving Day afternoon with Christmas savings) and so you get a chance to do your own movie marathon of “A Christmas Story.”
-So, sit back (or watch as you walk by doing chores) and enjoy one of what I consider the best two Christmas films ever made.
+I didn’t like it at first because I thought the flick was too saccharine, but came to appreciate the sublime (and not so sublime) details of a child’s Christmas wishes and all the accompanying run up to the big day.
+The Christmas season gets started earlier and earlier each year (it’s no longer just Black Friday, stores open now on Thanksgiving Day afternoon for Christmas shoppers) and so you get a chance to do your own movie marathon of “A Christmas Story.”
+Now, sit back (or watch as you walk by doing chores) and enjoy one of what I consider the best two Christmas films ever made.
 Hint: the other is “National Lampoon’s Christmas Vacation” (click here for my review).

 ‘A Christmas Story’

-(1983; 94 minutes; rated PG; directed by Bob Clark and starring Peter Billingsley, Melinda Dillon and Darren McGavin; and this film runs almost continuously each holiday season on cable movie channels – and has a traditional 24-hour marathon beginning Christmas Eve on TBS)
+(1983; 94 minutes; rated PG; directed by Bob Clark and starring Peter Billingsley, Melinda Dillon and Darren McGavin; the film runs almost continuously each holiday season on cable movie channels – and has a traditional marathon beginning Christmas Eve on TBS)

 YOU’LL SHOOT YOUR EYE OUT!

 I would have to believe that “A Christmas Story” is the most viewed Christmas film of all time.
-After its run in theaters it went to video.
-After going to video it became a staple running several times a week on cable networks and now for several years has run as a 24-hour marathon each year on TBS beginning Christmas Eve (tonight beginning at 8) and running throughout Christmas Day.
+After the movie’s run in theaters it went to video.
+After going to video it became a staple running several times a week on cable networks and now for several years has run as a 24-hour marathon each year on TBS beginning Christmas Eve and running into Christmas Day.
 Whew!
 That’s the mark of a great Christmas film.

-Along with “National Lampoon’s Christmas Vacation,” “A Christmas Story” is the best Christmas movie you can watch – even just after its 31st anniversary on Nov.
-18, 2014.
+Along with “National Lampoon’s Christmas Vacation,” “A Christmas Story” is the best Christmas movie you can watch – even though it passed its 30th anniversary on Nov.
+18, 2013.
 I’d say that’s my opinion, but you cannot deny fact.
 A Christmas season without “Ralphie” and his gang or “Clark” and his gang would be like that first Christmas when a member of your family didn’t make the celebration.
 It’s just unthinkable.

 It’s somewhat odd that Bob Clark was the driving force behind “A Christmas Story” (besides directing the film, he was the co-writer in adapting it from Jean Shepherd’s book “In God We Trust, All Others Pay Cash”).
 Clark had previously only directed one holiday film and it was a horror effort called “Black Christmas” from 1974 where a serial killer knocks off sorority members during Christmas break (one of the networks agreed with a request from Florida’s governor at the time to pull a rerun of the film in the wake of the Ted Bundy murders in Tallahassee at a Florida State University sorority).

-Further, Clark had just released two raunchy teen comedies (“Porky’s” and “Porky’s II: The Next Day” in 1982-83), the second only five months before the release of “A Christmas Story.”
+Further, Clark had just released two raunchy teen comedies (“Porky’s” – click here for my review – and “Porky’s II: The Next Day” in 1982-83), the second only five months before the release of “A Christmas Story.”
 However, it was the success of “Porky’s” that allowed Clark to make “A Christmas Story,” which he had been wanting to do.